fin-github/finloader/README.md

 3. Set up the path to the dir with the tool(s) in **vars.bat**, with T1PATH, T2PATH, or T3PATH.
 It should be syntaxed like it would be used with **CD**.
 Like tools/ unlike "tools/".
 4. Set up the filename to the tool in **vars.bat**.
 The var name is T1FILENAME, T2FILENAME, or T3FILENAME.
 **(OPTIONAL)**: Setup the postmultitool var to whatever number you like.

+# FULL
+**WARNING:** The full version isnt pure BATCH and is mostly python.
+But it does accept batch files as tools!